Aqaba

 What to see in Aqaba

-Although it may not seem like the most picturesque city and many travelers come here for relaxation, there are also plenty of things to see in Aqaba.
-Some are historical monuments and archaeological sites, while others are newly created attractions of great interest.
+Although it may not seem like the most picturesque city and many travelers come here in search of relaxation, there are also many things to see in Aqaba.
+Some are historical sites and monuments, while others are claims of recent creation but of maximum interest.

-Historical monuments and archaeological sites to see in Aqaba
+Historical monuments and sites to see in Aqaba

-The prosperity of ancient Ayla can still be appreciated in some historical monuments and archaeological sites scattered throughout the city.
-If you are interested in this topic, you can take note of the following places to see in Aqaba:
+The prosperity of ancient Ayla can still be seen in some historical monuments and archaeological sites scattered around the city.
+If you are interested in this topic, you can take note of the following places What to see in Aqaba:

-• Aqaba Fortress: an imposing defensive fortress originally built by the King of Jerusalem and leader of the Crusaders, Baldwin I, but later expanded, especially in the 16th century.
+• Fort of Aqaba: imposing defensive fortress originally built by the king of Jerusalem and leader of the crusaders, Baldwin I, but expanded later, especially in the sixteenth century

-• Ancient City of Ayla: it is the modest but interesting archaeological site that shows where the ancient city of Ayla was located, next to the current marina.
-Only the bases of columns and walls can be distinguished, but it has explanatory panels.
+• Ancient city of Ayla: it is the modest but interesting archaeological site that shows where the ancient city of Ayla was, next to the current marina.
+The bases of columns and walls are barely distinguished, but it has explanatory panels

-• Ancient Church of Ayla: although its ruined appearance may not impress visitors, it is important to put it into context.
-Its origins could date back to the 3rd century (expanded in the following centuries), which would make it one of the oldest churches in the world.
+• Ayla’s old church: although its ruined appearance does not dazzle the visitor, it is important to put it in context.
+Its origins could date back to the third century (enlarged in the following), which would make it one of the oldest churches in the world

-• Aqaba Archaeological Museum (Aqaba Heritage Museum): located under the large flag of the Arab Revolt, in the compound of Aqaba Fortress.
+• Aqaba Heritage Museum: It is located under the great banner of the Arab Rebellion, in the compound of the Aqaba Fort.
 It was the residence of Husayn ibn Ali, founder of the Hashemite dynasty.
-Its collection includes pieces from the Bronze Age and onwards.
+Its collection includes pieces from the Bronze Age

 Other attractions to see in modern Aqaba

-Without going so far back in time, there are many other attractions to see in Aqaba that are iconic to the city.
-The first one is the flag of the Arab Revolt: you won’t have much difficulty seeing it… it’s visible from many places in the city and even from outside of it!
-Its flagpole has a height of 137 meters, while the flag itself measures 20 x 40 meters.
-It was installed here in 2017 to commemorate the Great Arab Revolt against the Turks.
-That’s why the flag is not exactly the Jordanian flag, but rather that of the aforementioned revolutionary movement, as it lacks the seven-pointed star, which is distinctive of the Jordanian flag.
-It is, therefore, a reaffirmation of what happened here 100 years before, declaring the Arab identity of the country.
+Without having to go back in time, there are many other attractions to see in Aqaba, as they are authentic icons of the city.
+The first of these is the flag of the Arab Revolt: in reality, you will not have much difficulty seeing it… it is visible from many places in the city and even from outside it!
+Its flagpole has a height of 137 meters high, while the flag itself measures 20 x 40 meters.
+He settled here in 2017, to commemorate the Great Arab Rebellion against the Turks.
+That is why the flag is not exactly the Jordanian one, but that of the aforementioned revolutionary movement, since the seven-pointed star, distinctive of the Jordanian flag, is missing.
+It is, therefore, a reaffirmation of what happened here 100 years earlier, declaring the Arab identity of the country.

-In the area of mosques, Aqaba has several of great interest.
-The most important one is perhaps the Sharif Al Hussein Bin Ali Mosque, promoted by the great-grandfather of King Abdullah II and a key figure in the Arab Revolt.
+In the section of mosques, Aqaba has several of great interest.
+The most important is perhaps that of Sharif Al Hussein Bin Ali, promoted by the great-great-grandfather of King Abdullah II and a key figure in the Arab Rebellion.
 It is elegant and immaculate, with an Ottoman-style minaret visible on its coastline.

-And to discover the richness of the Red Sea’s underwater world without having to leave the city, there’s nothing better than visiting the Aqaba Aquarium.
+And to discover all the underwater wealth of the Red Sea without having to leave the city, nothing better than going to the Aqaba Aquarium.
 It is located very close to the ferry terminal, about 10 km south of the city.
-Perhaps for this reason, it may go unnoticed by many travelers, but the marine species that swim here make the visit worthwhile: lionfish, parrotfish, turtles… and many more.
+Perhaps for this reason it may go unnoticed by many travelers, but the marine species that swim here make the visit worthwhile: pterois, parrotfish, turtles … and a long etcetera.

-Finally, if all you want to do is take a leisurely stroll in Aqaba, you can head to Al-Hammamat Al-Tunisiyah St. (continuation of Ash Sherif Al Hussein Bin Ali St. or simply Amman Hwy), which connects Ayla Circle and Prs.
-Haya Circle: here you will find one of the central parks of the city, as well as a commercial area in Aqaba Gateway, to end your walk at the always pleasant marina.
+Finally, if all you want is to stroll quietly through Aqaba, you can go to Al-Hammamat Al-Tunisiyah St. (continuation of Ash Sherif Al Hussein Bin Ali St. or simply Amman Hwy), connecting Ayla Circle and Prs.
+Haya Circle: here you will find one of the central parks of the city, as well as a shopping area in Aqaba Gateway, to finish the walk in the always pleasant marina.

 Not only will you have things to see in Aqaba, but also things to do.
-It is one of the most dynamic cities in terms of activities, as it has something that no other Jordanian city has: the sea.
-Therefore, some of the most interesting proposals are related to this.
+It is one of the most dynamic cities in terms of activities, since it has something that no other Jordanian city has: the sea.
+Therefore, some of the most interesting proposals have to do with it.
 Especially:

-• A dip at the beach: for many people, this is relatively common, but for Jordanians, this is their only option, becoming much more visible during weekends and local holidays.
-However, at the Public Beach (Al Ghandour Beach, between the marina and the fort), there may also be people from other countries taking a dip, as the beach is well-maintained, the water is clean, and it has facilities for swimmers.
+• A dip in the beach: for many people, it is relatively common, but for Jordanians this is their only option, becoming much more visible during weekends and local holidays.
+However, in the Public Beach (Al Ghandour Beach, between the marina and the fort) there may also be people from other countries taking a dip, since its sand is very well maintained, the water is clean and it has services for the bather

-• Boat trips: from its marina, you can take trips of different distances.
-In some cases, you can enter Egyptian waters, for example, to visit the so-called Pharaoh’s Island.
-For this, you will need to have your passport with you.
+• Boat trips: from its marina you can make crossings of different distances.
+In some cases you enter Egyptian waters, for example to go to the so-called Pharaoh’s Island.
+For this it will be necessary to carry the passport with you

-• Scuba diving: there are different companies that organize courses and occasional dives to explore the crystal-clear waters of the Red Sea, where colorful fish, corals, and many other marine species abound.
+• Diving: there are different companies that organize courses and punctual dives to enter the crystal clear waters of the Red Sea, where colorful fish, corals and many other marine species abound

-• Glass-bottom boat tours: this is an intermediate option between the previous two.
-It allows you to observe marine fauna in their natural habitat without having to immerse your body in the water.
-The farther from the coast, the more fish you can observe.
+• Boat crossings with transparent bottom: this is an intermediate option of the previous two.
+It serves to spot marine fauna in their natural habitat, but without having to submerge the body in the water.
+The greater the distance from the coast, the greater the number of fish to observe

-• Other water sports: scuba diving and snorkeling are not the only water sports you can practice in Aqaba.
-There are also companies, professionals, and equipment for windsurfing or kayaking, among others.
-Tourist resorts offer these services.
-Bird watching: the Royal Society for the Conservation of Nature created an artificial wetland on the outskirts of the city, near the border with Israel, with its corresponding bird watching station, so bird lovers have a date with this space.
-The star species is undoubtedly the white-eyed gull, but there are also wading birds and ducks.
+• Bird watching: the Royal Society for Nature Conservation created an artificial wetland on the outskirts of the city, near the border with Israel, with its corresponding sighting stand, so that avifauna lovers have an appointment with this space.
+The star species is undoubtedly the white-eyed gull, but there are also wading birds and ducks

-• Water leisure: in the resort area, north of the city center, you will find the Saraya Aqaba Water Park, a water park with slides that will delight the little ones… and the not-so-little ones.
+• Water leisure: in the resort area, north of the town, is the Saraya Aqaba Water Park, a water park with slides that will delight the little ones… and the not-so-small

-• Turkish baths: another more relaxed water option is Turkish baths or hammams.
-In the city center, you will find several establishments dedicated to this activity, which can include massages, steam baths, and exfoliations.
-In addition, many hotels also have a similar service in their facilities.
+• Turkish baths: another more relaxed aquatic option is that of Turkish baths or hammams.
+In the center of the city you will find several places dedicated to this activity, which can include massages, steam baths and exfoliations.
+In addition, many hotels also have a similar service in their facilities

-If you take a stroll through the center, you will see that Aqaba has a considerable variety of restaurants and shops, superior to other cities of similar size.
-Therefore, it is possible to take a walk through the center to enjoy some good shopping or a nice dinner.
-Among the indulgences you can purchase are textile products (Arab scarves, carpets, etc.) or ostrich eggs, while for something characteristic of the city, you can visit King Hussein St. and Raghadan St.
+If you take a walk around the center, there is more to see that Aqaba It has a considerable variety of restaurants and shops, superior to that of other cities of similar size.
+Therefore, it is possible to take a walk around the center to enjoy a good purchase or a good dinner.
+Among the whims you can buy are textile products (Arab scarves, carpets, etc.) or ostrich eggs, while to eat something characteristic of the city you can go to King Hussein St. and Raghadan St.

 How to get to Aqaba

-The tourist success of Aqaba is not only due to its excellent location, but also to its good communication network, which is better and more efficient than in other cities in the country.
-Here you will find one of the two international airports in Jordan: although it has less air traffic and fewer connections with other countries than Amman, it is often used for charter flights.
-In addition, it has a direct route with Amman International Airport, making flying between the two cities feasible, which speeds up travel.
+The tourist success of Aqaba is not only due to its excellent location, but also to its good communications network, better and more efficient than in other cities of the country.
+One of Jordan’s two international airports is located here: although it has less air traffic and fewer connections to other countries than Amman, it is usually heavily used by charter flights.
+In addition, it has a direct route to Amman International Airport, so flying from one city to another is feasible, which is a way to speed up travel.

-Aqaba also has an important ferry terminal, mainly used to connect the city with the Sinai Peninsula in Egypt.
-The most popular route is Nuweiba, with regular lines, but there is another one with Taba, which is shorter and faster, using private catamarans.
+Aqaba also has an important ferry station, mainly used to connect the city with the Sinai Peninsula in Egypt.
+The most popular route is Nuweiba, with regular lines, but there is another with Taba, shorter and faster, by private catamarans.

-Long-distance buses also have Aqaba as one of the key points in the network.
-With the JETT company, you can travel to Wadi Musa (Petra), Wadi Rum, or Amman, as well as to other less touristy but heavily populated cities such as Zarqa or Irbid.
+Long-distance buses also have Aqaba as one of the most important points of the network.
+With the company JETT you can travel to Wadi Musa (Petra), Wadi Rum or Amman, as well as to other less touristy but very populated cities, such as Zarqa or Irbid.

-And if you choose private transportation (car or bus), which is always the most convenient and flexible option, you should calculate the following distances and durations for the journey:
+And if you opt for transport with a private vehicle (car or bus), which is always the most comfortable and flexible, you must calculate the following distances and durations for the journey:

 • Wadi Rum: 70 km, 1 hour